Researcher support

 Meet with a librarian

 Our librarians teach individuals and small groups information-seeking skills that support teaching, learning, and research.
 This service is available to U of M health sciences faculty, staff, and students.
-If you are part of another U of M college or school, visit the University Libraries' Request a Librarian Consultation webpage.
+If you are part of another U of M college or school, contact the Libraries.

-- Create search strategies to find relevant studies
+- create search strategies to find relevant studies, and

 Connect with a librarian to request literature searches to find articles that support research projects, courses, grants, publications, and more.
 The literature search service is free to all U of M faculty and staff.
 Students can meet with a librarian for literature search help.

-- Delivering search results in a variety of formats
+- delivering search results in a variety of formats, and

 Librarians partner with research teams to conduct evidence syntheses.
 These are syntheses of all previously conducted research on a topic and represent the highest level of evidence in research.
 The service is free and available to U of M researchers.